Skip to main content

 RemNote provides various text formatting options to structure your notes.
 This structure can help make your notes more functional and attractive and make it easier to re-orient yourself when returning to old notes.

-Formatting within a Rem
+Formatting within a bullet

 The main toolbar includes: